AbduAwad/Comp_3005_Final_Project_V1/README.md

 ## BEFORE SUBMISSION:

-Change host in queries.py back to localhost
+Change host in queries.py back to localhost, currently is 10.0.0.34

 ```bash
 host = "localhost"